Async Upgrade Simulation for PostgreSQL Extension Lifecycle Management

 2. Ephemeral Routing & Transactional Dry-Run Execution

 Simulation payloads must never touch production replicas or active standby nodes.
-Implement strict Test Environment Routing to provision isolated, ephemeral PostgreSQL instances via Terraform, Kubernetes operators, or containerized CI runners.
-Within these isolated targets, execute transactional dry-runs to validate catalog migrations, function signatures, and index rebuilds without committing WAL or triggering replication lag.
+Apply strict Test Environment Routing to provision isolated, ephemeral PostgreSQL instances via Terraform, Kubernetes operators, or containerized CI runners.
+Within those targets, execute transactional dry-runs to validate catalog migrations, function signatures, and index rebuilds without committing WAL or inducing replication lag on any live topology.

-While pg_upgrade --check validates full cluster major version migrations, extension-specific upgrades are best simulated using transactional rollbacks combined with schema diffing.
-The Python orchestrator below wraps dry-run execution, enforces explicit timeout boundaries, captures structured output, and guarantees idempotency through automatic resource teardown.
+The Python orchestrator below wraps dry-run execution, enforces an explicit timeout boundary, captures structured output, and guarantees idempotency through automatic teardown of its working schema.

 #!/usr/bin/env python3